 Having any leakage issues with your bladder or bowel?

-Around one woman in seven experiences bladder and/or bowel leakage post childbirth.
+Around one woman in seven experiences bladder and/or bowel leakage post childbirth and could benefit from post natal physiotherapy in Colchester.
 By the time many women with continence problems are treated by a Physiotherapist there may already be long term damage.
 Evidence shows that early identification and intervention can minimise long-term damage to the pelvic floor muscles and reduce continence, prolapse and bladder and bowel problems later in life.